 - 1. While editing a page, chooseInsert > Team Calendar - 2.
 SelectAdd Existing Calendar - 3.
-Search for and select the calendar and choose Add
+Search for and select the calendar and chooseAdd if you'd like to edit properties for the Macro, choose the Team Calendars Macro that you added to the page and choose Edit.